 As a person who likes cemeteries, it makes sense that I ended up in Halifax—a city that has retained at least 4 historic burial places in its downtown core.

-When I hear the song Cemeteries Downtown, I always imagine the singer lurking around St. Paul’s Cemetery, better known as the the Old Burying Ground.
+When I hear the song Cemeteries Downtown, I always imagine the singer lurking around St. Paul’s Cemetery, better known as the the Old Burying Ground, opens a new window.
 St. Paul’s is just steps away from Halifax Central Library, at the corner of Spring Garden Road. and Barrington Street.

 Founded in 1749, the year Halifax became a permanent settlement, the cemetery operated for less than a hundred years.
 Its last burial took place in January of 1845.
 Many of the monuments are now so weathered, they can hardly be read—but thankfully there are books like Daniel Shimabuku’s 1981 volume of St. Paul's Cemetery.
 This book, though older, documents an archaeological study of the old burying ground, and includes transcribed inscriptions, maps, and sketches of the typical styles of graves found in the cemetery.